-Automatically change the brightness of your monitor as the day passes
+Automatically change the brightness of your monitor as the day passes.

 Flux tries to solve this problem by adjusting your computer screen brightness and changing the color as the day progresses.
 So you don’t get the same bright light of the morning at night, which hurts your eyes.
-Not only this, it makes the color of your computer’s display adapt to the time of day, warm at night and like sunlight during the day.
+Not only this, but it also makes the color of your computer’s display adapt to the time of day, warm at night and like sunlight during the day.

 Note: If you press ALT + Page UP or ALT + Page Down, you will know that it changes the brightness as well.

 You can adjust to what kind of brightness you would like to have at night and also get a preview of it.
 You can map your location so it can use the daylight savings and other parameters it requires.